Ever since the great Swing Era trumpeter Bunny Berigan drank himself to death at age 33, the enduring mystery has been "Why?"

 Spoke The Hub Winter Follies '23

 Opening monologue by Bunny Berigan performed by Paul Keegan.
-Performing artists competition streamed online.
+Winter Follies is a performing artist competition streamed online.

 Spoke's Gowanus Arts Annex, 298 Butler Street, Brooklyn, New York